Emily Carr: Archives

 The British Columbia Archives holds the largest collection of Emily Carr artworks, sketches, and archival materials, which includes the Emily Carr fonds, the Emily Carr Art Collection, and a wealth of archival documents held in the fonds of Carr's friends.
 There is an Emily Carr fonds at Library and Archives Canada.
 The archival reference number is R1969, former archival reference number MG30-D215.
 The fonds covers the date range 1891 to 1991.
 It consists of 1.764 meters of textual records, 10 photographs, 1 print, 7 drawings.
 A number of the records have been digitized and are available online.
-Library and Archives Canada also holds a number of other fonds containing material that touch on Emily Carr and her artistic works.
+Library and Archives Canada also holds a number of other fonds containing material that touch on Emily Carr.
+Her artistic and written works are in the public domain.